hayj/WebCrawler/README.md

 ## Ajax sleep is not a bottleneck

-We consider 3 bottleneck:
+We consider 2 bottleneck:

- * The proxy bandwidth: so we automatically select best proxies at each *multi-armed bandit* round
+ * **The proxy bandwidth**: so we automatically select best proxies at each *multi-armed bandit* round
- * Your computer bandwidth: so the *multi-armed bandit* will adjust the number of parallel requests and other parameters
+ * **Your computer bandwidth**: so the *multi-armed bandit* will adjust the number of parallel requests and other parameters

 But we consider an *Ajax sleep* (when we wait for *Ajax* loading when a page was loaded) not to be a bottleneck.
 The main advantage of this hypothesis (which is right in most cases because you sometimes have no *Ajax* load, or it's a lot less bandwidth consumer) is that an *Ajax sleep* do not reduce the total amount of actual parallel requests (total amount of parallel requests != total amount of parallel browser in activity).